TinuJijo/DATA-SCIENCE-PROJECTS-PORTFOLIO/Exploratory Data Analysis (EDA) Zomato Dataset using Python/README.md

 ## Solutions

-1. Which are the top three countries where Zomato is most widely used?
+1. <span style="color:blue;">Which are the top three countries where Zomato is most widely used?This text will be blue.</span>

 ![Image](https://github.com/user-attachments/assets/730c45c7-fa41-4258-afbe-41a59d3c9ace)